-Do you have a lot of pictures you want to upload to inFlow?
-If you have your pictures saved online, the Product Images import option is the best way to do so and illustrate your products!
+Do you have a lot of images you want to upload to inFlow?
+If you have yours saved online, the Product Images import option is the best way to do so and illustrate your products!

 Getting your images ready